rob-blackbourn/jetblack-js-cluster-manager/README.md

   makePoint
 )

-// Get the cluster for a zoom level const bounds = {
+// Get the cluster for a zoom level and area. const bounds = {
   northWest: { latitude: 90, longitude: -180 },
   southEast: { latitude: -90, longitude: 180 }
 }
+const zoom = 2
-const cluster2 = clusterManager.getCluster(bounds, 2)
+const cluster2 = clusterManager.getCluster(bounds, zoom)

 // The cluster is an array of nodes.
 The "data" property holds the original
 // data for the leaves, and the generated data for the cluster nodes.
 The